The Josefson--Nissenzweig theorem and filters on $\omega$: Preliminaries

+We say that filters $F$ and $G$ are \textit{isomorphic} if there is a bijection $f\colon\omega\to\omega$ such that $f(G)=F$.
+Obviously, if $F$ and $G$ are isomorphic, then $F\equiv_{RK} G$; if $F$ and $G$ are ultrafilters, then the latter implication can be reversed.

+We also apply the above nomenclature in the natural way to ideals (via their dual filters).

-Throughout the paper we assume that every topological space considered by us is \textbf{Tychonoff}, that is, completely regular and Hausdorff.
-In particular, all compact spaces are normal.
-For a subset $Y$ of a space $X$ its closure in $X$ is denoted by $\ol{Y}^X$.
-Given two spaces $X$ and $Y$, $X\cong Y$ denotes that they are homeomorphic.
-If $X$ is a space, then $\beta X$ denotes its \v{C}ech--Stone compactification.
+Throughout the paper we assume that every topological space considered by us is \textit{Tychonoff}.
+Let $X$ be a space.
+A sequence $\seqn{x_n}$ of points in $X$ converging to some $x\in X$ is \textit{non-trivial} if $x_n\neq x_m$ for every $n\neq m\io$ and $x_n\neq x$ for every $n\io$.
+For a subset $Y\sub X$, its closure in $X$ is denoted by $\ol{Y}^X$. $Y$ is \textit{a P-set} in $X$ if the intersection of countably many open sets containing $Y$ contains $Y$ in its interior.
+A point $x\in X$ is \textit{a P-point} in $X$ if the singleton $\{x\}$ is a P-set in $X$. $\beta X$ denotes the \v{C}ech--Stone compactification of $X$.
 As usual, we write shortly $\ostar=\bo\sm\omega$.
-A subset $Y$ of a space $X$ is \textit{a P-set} if the intersection of countably many open sets containing $Y$ contains $Y$ in its interior.
-A point $x\in X$ is \textit{a P-point} in $X$ if the singleton $\{x\}$ is a P-set in $X$.